ncmreynolds/serial2mqtt/readme.md

 # Acknowledgments

-This project entirely relies on [serial2mqtt](https://github.com/vortex314/serial2mqtt) by [Lieven](https://vortex314.blogspot.com/) and was written to assist [Daniel](https://github.com/banier1) with a home automation project.
+This project entirely relies on [serial2mqtt](https://github.com/vortex314/serial2mqtt) by [Lieven](https://vortex314.blogspot.com/) and was written to assist [Daniel](https://github.com/banier1) with a Raspberry Pi based home automation project.

 **[Back to top](#table-of-contents)**